 Finally, Jim works with a variety of wealth and asset managers, investment advisers and broker-dealers, and placement agents and M&A brokers on formations, preparation of client and customer account agreements, registration and compliance under U.S. federal and state securities laws and regulations, SEC inquiries and exams, representative transitions under the Protocol for Broker Recruiting and mergers and acquisitions.

 Jim is an active member of the investment management community, frequently publishing articles and speaking on panels addressing issues effecting his clients.
-He is a member of the Hedge Fund Association (HFA) and a leader on its Regulatory and Government Committee.
-Jim is also the chair of the Securities Regulation Working Group for the National Association of Public Pension Attorneys (NAPPA) and a member of the National Council on Teacher Retirement (NCTR).
+Jim is the chair of the Securities Regulation Working Group for the National Association of Public Pension Attorneys (NAPPA) and a member of the National Council on Teacher Retirement (NCTR).
 He has published articles and been quoted in such publications as Investment News, Pensions & Investments, the NAPPA Report and Investment Advisers Association Newsletter.

 Jim frequently speaks on panels and participates in webinars addressing various investment management and regulatory compliance issues, and is a guest lecturer at The George Washington University School of Business.